EmiN364/hackitba-null/README.md

 yarn install
 ```

-Then, run the development server:
+Then, you could run the development server:

 ```bash
 npm run dev